jeb495/C-Sharp-NES-Emulator/README.md

-# A (almost) fully documented Emulator, originally written by Xyene github.com/Xyene
+# A (almost) fully documented Emulator, originally written by Xyene github.com/Xyene.
+##New features and overall codebase improvements are also present
 ## The main resource used was the NES Dev Wiki --> http://wiki.nesdev.com/w/index.php/Nesdev_Wiki
  A C# emulator for Nintendo Entertainment System (NES) hardware.

+Features currently being worked on:
+ -APU support, meaning audio will finally be supported -PPU filters, including a gameboy filter in addition to a virtual boy filter

 ![](http://i.imgur.com/aef0cM9.png) <!-- Donkey Kong -->
 ![](http://i.imgur.com/OjrvRmz.png) <!-- Super Mario Bros -->